-Face-off: Elizabeth Warren Vs. Trump's Consumer Watchdog, Mick Mulvaney
+Face-Off: Elizabeth Warren Vs. Trump's Consumer Watchdog, Mick Mulvaney

 Maloney: "So it's zero."

-Mulvaney said he's bringing a less aggressive approach.
-His vision for the CFPB is one that's run with more humility and prudence.
+Mulvaney said he is bringing a less aggressive approach.
+His vision for the CFPB is one that is run with more humility and prudence.
 Maloney asked him, "Does your new approach involve bringing any actual enforcement actions?"

-He countered that there were 100 active investigations and 25 ongoing lawsuits, though he acknowledged that the suits were initiated under the previous Obama-era director.
+He countered that there were 100 active investigations and 25 ongoing lawsuits, although he acknowledged that the suits were initiated under the previous Obama-era director.

-Mulvaney insisted he is enforcing the law.
+Mulvaney insisted that he is enforcing the law.
 About the bureau itself, he said: "I have not burnt the place down."
-He's asking lawmakers to put the bureau's budget under the control of Congress, place the director under the authority of the president, and to require that lawmakers vote to pass any new rules the bureau creates.
+He is asking lawmakers to put the bureau's budget under the control of Congress, place the director under the authority of the president and to require that lawmakers vote to pass any new rules the bureau creates.

-Democrats and consumer advocates say that would put the consumer watchdog agency on a very short leash.
+Democrats and consumer advocates say doing that would put the consumer watchdog agency on a very short leash.
 In the wake of the financial crisis, Warren and others designed the bureau to be a strong, independent agency to protect consumers.
 It is funded by the Federal Reserve instead of by Congress, a move designed to shield it from political influence.
 But many Republicans argue the bureau's power is unchecked.

-"So powerful is the CFPB director that he alone has been granted the unprecedented power to declare any mortgage credit card or bank account unfair or abusive at which point Americans can't have them," said Rep. Jeb Hensarling, R-Texas.
+"So powerful is the CFPB director that he alone has been granted the unprecedented power to declare any mortgage credit card or bank account unfair or abusive at which point Americans can't have them," said House committee Chairman Jeb Hensarling, R-Texas.

 Under Mulvaney's watch, the CFPB has dropped an investigation into a payday lender and announced that it will reconsider a rule to put stricter limits on companies that make high-interest, short-term loans.
-Consumer groups point to campaign contributions Mulvaney received from payday lenders when he was in Congress and say he's now doing the industry's bidding.
+Consumer groups point to campaign contributions Mulvaney received from payday lenders when he was in Congress and say he is doing the industry's bidding.
 Mulvaney has said the campaign contributions do not constitute a conflict of interest.